cmoresid/mymenu-mirror/README.md

   12. ViewModel - contains a class setting up a view model.
 2. Resources contains all of our views and custom .xib files

-The Android project is set up as follows: